“I just lost my f — king ear… Bang Bang!”

 Mick Foley is a professional wrestler, author and comedian, most famous for his “Three Faces of Foley” wrestling personas: Cactus Jack, Dude Love and Mankind.
 It is through wrestling that he first entered my life, when he debuted for the WWF (now WWE) in 1996.
 When I saw the crazy man with the strange mask, pulling out his hair and talking to the rats, I didn’t know what to make of him.
 I could never have imagined what he would come to mean to me.

 I began to learn that Mick Foley was not your typical wrestler.
 As my admiration grew, I delved into his wrestling history.
-I got my hands on a Japanese bootleg Video of the “King of Death Match” tournament that Foley won, and I was amazed at the punishment he would put his body through.
+I got my hands on a Japanese bootleg video of the “King of the Death Match” tournament that Foley won, and I was amazed at the punishment he would put his body through.
 I felt his passion, watching him perform in the ECW arena.
 I saw his ear get torn away from his head mid-match when wrestling for WCW.
 I watched his interviews with Jim Ross; his epic matches with Shawn Michaels and The Undertaker, and I began to understand that Foley was not your typical wrestler, he was something else entirely.

 “As God as my witness, he is broken in half!” — Jim Ross